bcatalfo/Math-Solutions/docs/Karin-Erdmann-And-Mark-J-Wildon-Introduction-To-Lie-Algebras/Chapter-1-Introduction.md

 &= 0
 \end{aligned}
 $$
 It seems that all the terms cancelled out nicely!
-I see why this exercise is famous as one that every mathematician should do at least once in their life :)
+I see why this exercise is famous as one that every mathematician should do at least once in their life :) \( \square \)